 A surprise 85th birthday party, a bag tied in the middle, chicken wings, and a rather unorthodox place to sleep.
 What do all of these have in common?
 They all constitute the trappings, as well as the happenstances involved in a trip to the far western part of New York state, Chautauqua County, particularly Jamestown, Lakewood, Bemus Point, and of course, the home of Lucille Ball herself, Celoron.
 If these towns don’t sound familiar to you, fear not, you are not unlike the rest of the inhabitants of New York State.
 Chautauqua County is about as far west in the state as you can travel.
 How far you ask?
 You are actually closer to Chicago when you stand in Jamestown, New York, than you are to New York City.

 Bemus Point really has four eateries of note.
 The See-Zurh House, which is open all-year round.
 The Village Casino, a place known for its wings, live-music, and the fact that you can dock your boat right next to it, and buy beer and wings.
 (The Village Casino now holds the record for serving the most Buffalo-style chicken wings in one 24 hour time frame, serving 40,210 during that span.
-It is a certified “Guiness World Record.”
+It is a certified “Guinness World Record.”
 No word on whether they also broke the record for most toilet paper consumed, or most toilet flushes in the same 24-hour period.)
 You can also enjoy cocktails and a good meal at The Fish, another place you can literally drive your boat up to.
 (For years it was the “Italian Fisherman,” but they closed this past winter after 35 years.)
 There’s also a relatively new establishment, the Ellicottville Brewing Co. on Chautauqua Lake.
 It would appear that pretty soon, every town in New York state will have its own brewery.
 The Ellicottville Brewing Co. took the place of a former Bemus Point institution, The Surf Club, a great place for seeing live bands, as well as enjoying a good chicken wing.
 The Ellicottville Brewing Co. doesn’t even serve Buffalo-style chicken wings.
 I scolded them mercilessly.

 After a hearty breakfast at the Inn at Pheasant Run, my wife and I stole off to her aunt’s surprise 85th birthday party at the aforementioned Lakewood Rod and Gun.
 One has to be delicate when surprising an 85 year-old.
 Her aunt was just the right amount surprised, and had a good cry, despite the fact that my wife’s 93 year-old uncle did all he could to try to inadvertently ruin the surprise by yelling out to her.
 Hey when you’re 93, you can yell as much as you want.